 Nobel Winner Removed From Bank He Founded

-MELISSA BLOCK, host:
+MELISSA BLOCK, Host:

 As NPR's Anthony Kuhn reports, the fight over Yunis's job is partly political and partly economic.

-But, asks University of Oregon anthropologist Lamia Karim, why is the government only bringing this up now?
+ANTHONY KUHN: But, asks University of Oregon anthropologist Lamia Karim, why is the government only bringing this up now?

-Yunis helped to make Bangladesh the crucible of a global microcredit movement aimed at combating poverty and empowering women.
+KUHN: Yunis helped to make Bangladesh the crucible of a global microcredit movement aimed at combating poverty and empowering women.
 In a 2008 interview with NPR's Michel Martin, Muhammad Yunis explains why his bank targeted women.

-Today, we have seven and a half million borrowers.
+MUHAMMAD YUNIS: Today, we have seven and a half million borrowers.
 Ninety-seven percent are women, and the bank is owned by them.

 KUHN: But Lamia Karim says that the current feud masks serious problems that have cropped up in the microcredit sector and that the government urgently needs to address.

-Dr. KARIM: Women, poor women in particular, are getting deeper and deeper in debt.
+KARIM: Women, poor women in particular, are getting deeper and deeper in debt.
 And this is largely because, similar to the banking industry in the U.S., microfinance for a very long time has been an unregulated industry.
 So people could go out and extend loans to people without any kind of oversight.

-Yunis and Hasina have been at odds for some time.
+KUHN: Yunis and Hasina have been at odds for some time.
 Four years ago, Yunis began forming a political party when Hasina was in jail on corruption charges, and the country was under a military-backed interim government.
 Now, says Lamia Karim, people who borrow from microlenders constitute a formidable voting bloc, which makes the government wary.

-Dr. KARIM: You know, Grameen Bank has almost eight million borrowers plus, you know, the members of those families that are indirect beneficiaries of these loans.
+KARIM: You know, Grameen Bank has almost eight million borrowers plus, you know, the members of those families that are indirect beneficiaries of these loans.
 So they can ask all their group members to vote for, you know, X or Y. So that's what makes them very nervous.

-Anthony Kuhn, NPR News, Bangkok.
+KUHN: Anthony Kuhn, NPR News, Bangkok.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.